WFIRST Page Introduction

 The Wide Field Infrared Survey Telescope (WFIRST) is a Hubble-sized telescope targeted for launch in the mid-2020s.
 It will revolutionize astronomy by building on the science discoveries and technological leaps of the Hubble and James Webb space telescopes.

 WFIRST will be NASA’s next large space astrophysics observatory after JWST.
 Both missions are built on the legacy of Hubble.
-Whereas JWST offers superior sensitivity over Hubble, WFIRST will provide a panoramic field of view that is 100 times wider than Hubble, leading to the first wide-field maps of the universe at space-based resolution.
+Whereas JWST offers superior sensitivity over Hubble, WFIRST will provide a panoramic field of view that is 100 times greater than Hubble's, leading to the first wide-field maps of the universe at space-based resolution.

 A wider look at WFIRST